Sage and Ligurian leafhoppers

 Quick facts

-Common name: Sage and Ligurian leafhoppers
+Common names Sage and Ligurian leafhoppers

-Scientific names: Eupteryx melissae and E. decemnotata
+Scientific names Eupteryx melissae and E. decemnotata

-Plants affected: Many aromatic plants in the Lamiaceae family, including sage, mints, lavender, bergamot, marjoram, oregano, rosemary, basil, thyme and lemon balm
+Plants affected Many aromatic plants in the Lamiaceae family, including sage, mints, lavender, bergamot, marjoram, oregano, rosemary, basil, thyme and lemon balm

-Main symptoms: Coarse pale spotting on upper leaf surface.
+Main symptoms Coarse pale spotting on upper leaf surface.
 Leafhoppers may be seen on the underside of leaves

-Most active: April to September
+Most active April to September

 What are sage and Ligurian leafhoppers?